gematik/spec-E-Rechnung/README.md

 ## About The Project
-This Repo contains the fsh files to the published \E-Rechnung files on <[https://simplifier.net/e-rechnung](https://simplifier.net/e-rechnung)> and a script to validate them.
+This Repo contains the fsh files to the published \Digitale Patientenrechnung files on <[https://simplifier.net/DigitalePatientenrechnung](https://simplifier.net/DigitalePatientenrechnung)> and a script to validate them.

 ### Release Notes
 See [ReleaseNotes.md](./ReleaseNotes.md) for all information regarding the (newest) releases.